idea

 # fairness

 Theoretical computer-scientific methods aimed at ameliorating social/civic issues.
-Kinda the coolest thing in the world if I’m being honest.

 # miscellaneous theory